carlos-molina/TECOmate/README.md

          * Python script
          * linux shell scrypt

-         The two scripts are responsible for storing all the execution sequences encoded in the smart contract in a local folder as shown in the figure.
+         The two scripts are responsible for storing in a local folder (see figure) all the execution sequences encoded in the smart contract.

          <p align="center">
           <img src="./figures/folderwithexecsequences.png"
-          width="800" title="folder with exec sequences used by epromela">
+          width="400" title="folder with exec sequences used by epromela">
          </p>